Nirespire/COP5615-Projects/Project1/README.md

     +---------------------------------------------------------------------------+
 </pre>

-    Irrespective of the number of workers, we can see at 3 the CPU utilization was highest.
+    Irrespective of the number of workers, we can see at a work unit of 3 the CPU utilization was highest.
-    Time taken to iterate through one work unit of size 3 (95^3) was approximately 2 minutes.
+    Time taken to iterate through a work unit of size 3 (95^3) was approximately 2 minutes.
-    A work unit of more than 3 is not feasible, as at 4 the number of combinations per worker is (95^4) which is too larger per worker.
+    A work unit of more than 3 is not feasible, as at 4 the number of combinations per worker is (95^4) which is too large per worker.

-2. Result of: scala project1.scala 4 (running for 1 minute)
+2. Result of: "scala project1.scala 4" (running for 1 minute)

 <pre>
 	snair &bj  00003299f3f28037590620546771c256ba66f33fa38c9df9a7fbddbd396c0c97